michami/MBR/README.md

 On a tie, things are at a stalemate for a short time.
 Roll again if the situation continues.
 For example, if the goal is to prevent someone from doing something for 1 turn, then a tie would be a success.
 If, however the goal is to prevent someone from hitting the self-destruct button, then the challenge continues until there's a clear winner.

 You could do all combat using VS rolls, (**STR** vs **DEX**, etc) but that would mean each enemy would need their own stats.
-This makes for richer combat but would require additional information and tracking of **HP** and other stats.
+This makes for richer combat but would require additional information to keep track of.
+You could still use progress tracks, or give the enemy HP, like a PC would have.

 ## Magic (If your world allows it)